-1 Corobrik Street, Meadowdale Gauteng PO Box 1679, Edenvale, Gauteng, 1610, South Africa Tel +27 (0) 11 396 8000 | Fax +27 (0) 11 396 8013 info@aberdare.co.za | www.aberdare.co.za Revolutionising construction with Gyproc South Africa's lightweight building solutions
+1 Corobrik Street, Meadowdale Gauteng PO Box 1679, Edenvale, Gauteng, 1610, South Africa Tel +27 (0) 11 396 8000 | Fax +27 (0) 11 396 8013 info@aberdare.co.za | www.aberdare.co.za A MEMBER OF HENGTONG GROUP ENLIGHTENING THE FUTURE Revolutionising construction with Gyproc South Africa's lightweight building solutions

 IN the dynamic landscape of construction, innovation is the cornerstone of progress.
 Gyproc South Africa stands at the forefront of this evolution, bringing forth cutting-edge lightweight construction solutions that are reshaping the way buildings are designed and erected.
 Championing the cause of lightweight steel frame buildings, Gyproc have partnered with leading contractors specialising in LSF, and providing sustainable, environmentally friendly products to use in LSF buildings.
-"Traditional conmethods, struction while steeped in history and reliability, often come with challenges inherent that impact both efficiency and sustainability," explains Farayi Muhamba from Saint-Gobain. owner of building is the accelerated construction timeline.
+"Traditional conmethods, struction while steeped in history and reliability, often come with challenges inherent that impact both efficiency and sustainability," explains Farayi Muhamba from Saint-Gobain. owner of Gyproc South Africa.
+"We, at Gyproc, recognise these challenges and address them head-on through the adoption of flexible, easy to use products within lightweight building systems.
+This innovative approach state-ofcombines the-art materials with advanced engineering principles to deliver a host of benefits, revolutionising the construction process.' building is the accelerated construction timeline.
 Unlike traditional methods that can take months to complete, lightweight structures can be erected in a fraction of the time.
 This time efficiency not only reduces labour costs but also allows for quicker occupancy, making it an ideal solution for projects with tight deadlines.
 "Moreover, Gyproc's range of products that are used within lightweight steel frame systems boast enhanced structural integrity.
 Both our internal and external boarding and cladding systems offer fire resistance and excellent acoustic performance that can withstand the test of time and various environmental conditions.
-This durability not only contributes to the longevity of the structures but also minimises maintenance costs. offering a cost-effeccomings of traditional construction, offering tive solution in the a faster, more duralong run," says Farayi Versatil-Muhamba. ble, and versatile soluity is another key feature that sets Gyproc's lightweight solutions apart.
-The flexibility of the gypsum boards and Glasroc[®] X Exterior Wall Cladding System allows for creative and customisable designs, catering to the diverse aesthetic preferences of clients.
+This durability not only contributes to the longevity of the structures but also minimises maintenance costs. offering a cost-effective solution in the long run," says Farayi Muhamba.
+Versatility is another key feature that sets Gyproc's lightweight solutions apart.
+The flexibility of globally, the gypsum boards and Glasroc[®] X Exterior Wall Cladding System allows for creative and customisable designs, catering to the diverse aesthetic preferences of clients. built environment.
 Whether it's resivide architects and builders with the freedom to innovate and create structures that are not only functional but also visually appealing. success Gyproc's in implementing lightweight buildings in South Africa is reflected in various projects across the country, with the Cape Town Stadium and world-renowned Leonardo skyscraper in Johannesburg as prime examples.
 The use of Gyproc's systems has led to the completion of structures that stand as testaments to the efficiency of this alterconstruction native method.
 Gyproc South Africa's commitment to innovation has propelled the construction industry into a new era with lightweight building systems.
 This alternative method addresses the short- Providing water-security through bulk water storage tanks Tanks (ASIB Certified Supplier) mandatory for factories, shopping malls and hospitals.